atifzahid/ts-trees/README.md

 - **Breadth-First Search (BFS)** and **Depth-First Search (DFS)** traversal algorithms.
 - **Type guards** using custom functions to ensure type safety.
 - **Utility types** to extract all values from a tree node recursively.

----

-You should now be able to copy this and use it for your GitHub project.